diedummydie/atom-forest-syntax/README.md

 > And miles to go before I sleep,
 > And miles to go before I sleep.

-The syntax of the deep woods.
-A dark, earthy theme for Atom editor that's easy on the eyes, providing a quiet calm for long coding sessions.
+This is the syntax of the deep woods.
+A dark, earthy theme for Atom editor that's easy on the eyes, providing the needful calm for long coding sessions.

 ![Forest Python](http://i.imgur.com/WYmW47E.png)

-Inspired by the Monokai Extended theme for Sublime Text, the Birds of Paradise theme for TextMate, and the Robin Hood theme for Atom.
+This theme found inspiration in the Monokai Extended theme for Sublime Text, the Birds of Paradise theme for TextMate, and the Robin Hood theme for Atom.